Tom Lohr is a futurist and hates cleaning. He is still waiting for his flying car.

 Robots Are People Too

 The solution was simple.
 A thorough cleaning of the undercarriage brought my Roomba back from the brink of death.
-Afterwards, cleaning it twice a month has kept Hazel happy and on the job.
+Afterward, cleaning it twice a month has kept Hazel happy and on the job.
 How hard was it to complete a cleaning of my Roomba to keep it working at top efficiency?
 While a little gross, the process was easy to complete.
 You can do it yourself as well.
-Here are the steps:
+Here are the steps.

 Turn Your Roomba Over